 - Freezer: Freeze in portions for up to 3 months.
 Thaw overnight in the fridge.

 - Reheating: Add a splash of water or broth to thin the soup if it thickens during storage.
+Much like my chickpea noodle soup, this black bean soup reheats really well, making it great for easy vegan meal prep.

 Yes!
 Skip the oil and sauté vegetables in water or broth for a lighter, oil-free version.